Xgalan/xlsx2sqlite/README.rst

 -----

-First create a .INI config file that you will pass as an argument to the `xlsx2sqlite` command line tool. `xlsx2sqlite` uses the `configparser` module from the Python Standard Library.
+First create a .INI config file that you will pass as an argument to the `xlsx2sqlite` command line tool.
+This will serve as a model to import data from the .xlsx file.

-The INI file must contains this sections:
+The INI file must contains this section:

 - PATHS

-- WORKSHEETS
+Optional sections, see below:

-Optional section for defining database constraints:
+- HEADERS

-- CONSTRAINTS
+- EXCLUDE

 Example of a configuration: